 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #BigelowTea #TeaProudly #CollectiveBias

 When I was working on this tutorial, we were visiting family in the South and got to enjoy warmer temperatures than usual, I could even stitch outside!
 My Mom drinks tea every morning and her home is filled with handsewn hexies, so inspiration was everywhere.
+If you can’t stop english paper piecing, check out this tutorial for a simple EPP pincushion to try next!

 How To Make an EPP Hexie Coaster